Leonardo-Boss/suckless-site/dwm.suckless.org/patches/attachabove.md

 Description
 -----------

-`attachabove` makes new clients attach above the selected client (instead of always becoming the new master) - basically how Xmonad does it.
+Make new clients attach above the selected client, instead of always becoming the new master.
+This behaviour is known from Xmonad.

 Download
 --------